scooter-dangle/rfc-rs/README.md

 If they were to re-write it now from scratch, would it be far more idiomatic and elegant?
 > Not as much as they'd have you believe!

+How likely is the interface to change between releases without notice?
+> Very

 Is the unadorned, simple name the result of the authors taking advantage of crates.io's first-come/first-serve flat namespace?
 > Totes!
 Gotta love it!